pgulutzan/pgfindlib/README.md

 <H3 id="Re ldconfig -p and uname -m">Re ldconfig -p and uname -m</H3><HR>
 <P>These are very common, so one assumes that they're in the usual places and invokes them via popen().
-If the call fails then there's no output and no error.
+If the call fails then there's a warning.
 There's an assumption that ldconfig -p output looks the same on every Linux distro, which is undocumented, and in fact the format on FreeBSD with ldconfig -r is quite different, but still okay.
 Really minimal Linux distros e.g. Alpine won't have them, on such distros you'd need to install in advance.